Truth & reconciliation

 Land Acknowledgement

-The Road Church is located in the traditional territories of the Niitsitapi (Blackfoot) and the people of the Treaty 7 region in Southern Alberta, which includes the Siksika, the Piikuni, the Kainai, the Tsuut’ina and the Iyaxe Nakoda First Nations, including Chiniki, Bearpaw, and Wesley First Nations.
+The Road Church is a part of Treaty 7.
+We are located on the traditional territories of the Niitsitapi (Blackfoot Confederacy) which includes the Siksika, the Piikuni, the Kainai, as well as the Tsuut’ina Nation, and the Iyaxe Nakoda Nation (Chiniki, Bearspaw, and Good Stoney).
 The City of Calgary is also home to Métis Nation of Alberta, Region 3.

-We acknowledge land because we are treaty people created and sustained by our covenant-keeping God.
+We acknowledge the land and honour Indigenous stewards because we are treaty people created and sustained by our covenant-keeping God.
+We lament the religious basis of past and current colonial harms.
 Our hope is that, where once there was a blindness to and the erasure of a people, there is now sight and witness and opportunity for a transformed relationship with those who are our neighbors.

 The Journey of Truth and Reconciliation at The Road

-As we become acquainted with the injustice done to our Indigenous neighbours, and as understand how our unjust history affects people's lives today, we ask:
+As we learn about and lament the injustice done to our Indigenous neighbours, and as we understand how our unjust history affects people's lives today, we ask:

 "As people reconciled to God, how do we reconcile with our neighbour?
 What do we do now?”